StanBankras/r2d2-team-b/README.md

 ### Coding Style

 To have a basic styleguide in our code we will make use of linters.
-See [standardjs](https://standardjs.com/rules.html) for a more indepth guideline of the linter.
+See [standardjs](https://standardjs.com/rules.html) for a more in-depth guideline of the linter.

 ### Static files